-We offer a wide range of classical basal media, reduced-serum media, and serum-free media, as well as growth factors, supplements, antibiotics, and reagents for your cell culture experiments.
-The Appendix contains a list of the more commonly used cell culture products available from Thermo Fisher Scientific.
-For more information, go to thermofisher.com/mammaliancellculture.
-To learn more, go to thermofisher.com/media and thermofisher.com/culturereagents.
+Life TechnologiesTM offers a wide range of classical basal media, reduced-serum media, and serum-free media, as well as sera, growth factors, supplements, antibiotics, and reagents for your cell culture experiments.
+The Appendix section contains a list of the more commonly used cell culture products available from Life TechnologiesTM.
+For more information on Life TechnologiesTM and Gibco[®] cell culture products, refer to www.lifetechnologies.com.